Condensed Matter

 Our research

 There is an extensive programme of work on magnetic materials in ultrathin film form, and we are exploring other methods of nanostructuring these materials to make interesting devices.
 We have a substantial body of work on spin-valves and giant magnetoresistance, and this has led naturally to research on other spintronic devices that involve tunnel junctions and spin injection into semiconductors.
-We also work on the magnetic properties of the various parts of the devices that include magnetically biasing the reference layers, the polarisation presented at an interface by a magnetic layer and its dependence on material parameters such as roughness and intermixing.
+We also work on the magnetic properties of the devices' various parts, including magnetically biasing the reference layers, the polarisation presented at an interface by a magnetic layer and its dependence on material parameters such as roughness and intermixing.

-Our research on carbon materials focusses on carbon nanotubes and graphene.
-Carbon exists in many allotropic forms, but these two materials provide naturally-occurring examples of low-dimensionality combined with high crystalline purity, allowing access to several exotic quantum phenomena.
-As components in the types of device used in spintronics research carbon nanotubes and graphene both offer long spin coherence times, meaning that information encoded using the spin on an electron can be retrieved from a device following processing.
+Our research on carbon materials focuses on carbon nanotubes and graphene.
+Carbon exists in many allotropic forms, but these two materials provide naturally occurring examples of low dimensionality combined with high crystalline purity, allowing access to several exotic quantum phenomena.
+As components in the types of device used in spintronics research, carbon nanotubes and graphene both offer long spin coherence times, meaning that information encoded using the spin on an electron can be retrieved from a device following processing.
 The lack of scattering in carbon nanotubes also makes them viable components in more advanced quantum information devices, where electrons are entangled.
-We fabricate nanoscale devices in order to access these quantum phenomena.
+We fabricate nanoscale devices to access these quantum phenomena.

-One of the long-term directions that spintronics can grow in is the area of quantum information, as electron spins are canonical two-level quantum systems that are promising candidates for scalable qubits in a solid-state architecture.
-There are many aspects of quantum information that condensed matter physics can address: coherence, entanglement, fabrication of nanoscale elements and the communication between them, to name but a few.
+One of the long-term directions that spintronics can grow in is quantum information, as electron spins are canonical two-level quantum systems that are promising candidates for scalable qubits in a solid-state architecture.
+Many aspects of quantum information condensed matter physics can address: coherence, entanglement, fabrication of nanoscale elements and the communication between them, to name but a few.
 Many proposed schemes have in common the fabrication of nanostructures and communication links that incorporate a method of quantum control.
 We are exploring the application of spintronics and novel materials, such as CNTs or graphene, to quantum information.
 Spintronics experiments require a high degree of sophistication in materials growth, nanoscale fabrication and sample characterisation.

 Links with industry

-We have a broad research portfolio that has the potential to be exploited in commercial application.
+We have a broad research portfolio that has the potential to be exploited in commercial applications.
 We provide opportunities for collaborative research and development and access to the world-class facilities and expertise available within the group.
-We specialise in the deposition and characterisation of thin-film coatings, and their subsequent patterning into nanoscale structures for device application.
-We provide a tailored material growth service including the design, fabrication and analysis of thin films and devices, and access to an extensive range of characterisation equipment.
+We specialise in the deposition and characterisation of thin-film coatings and their subsequent patterning into nanoscale structures for device application.
+We provide a tailored material growth service, including the design, fabrication and analysis of thin films and devices and access to an extensive range of characterisation equipment.
 We welcome applications for collaborative research and development projects and can provide access to external funding.

 Further information